Gowiem/terraform-workshops/terraform-fundamentals/exercises/10/README.md

 }
 ```

-_ASIDE: The above is the first time we're seeing the root `terraform` block or stanza.
+_ASIDE: The above is the first time we're seeing the root `terraform` block.
 In many cases, it's sole use will
 be for defining a remote backend, but it also allows you to do things like define a required terraform version via
 semantic version syntax.
 See https://www.terraform.io/docs/configuration/terraform.html for more info_